Core Services Layer

 The following sections describe the frameworks of the Core Services layer and the services they offer.

-Introduced in iOS 5, the Accounts framework (
+The Accounts framework (

 For more information about the classes of the Accounts framework, see Accounts Framework Reference.

 The Address Book framework (